-In some organizations, constant change is the norm which may have a negative impact on the psychological health of some employees.
-Using psychologically healthy approaches to change is a worthwhile investment to support employee performance, loyalty and support for the change.
+In some organizations, constant change is the norm, which could have a negative impact on the psychological health of some employees.
+Applying a psychological health and safety lens to change management is a worthwhile investment to support employee performance, loyalty, and buy-in for the changes.

 While these approaches can benefit any employee, for those who have mental health issues, this can be the difference between an extremely difficult transition and one that involves a manageable level of adjustment.

-- Celebrate or recognize the good work that was done under the old system.
+Celebrate or recognize the good work that was done under the old system.
 This step is often missed in change management.
 In an effort to "sell" the change, employers will sometimes dismiss or minimize any successes of the past.
-This may leave long-standing employees feeling unappreciated.
+This may leave long-standing employees feeling unappreciated or demoralized.
 Recognizing how they were able to accomplish so much under the previous system is more likely to leave them open to engaging in change.

-- Help the employee manage fear.
+Help the employee manage fear.
 Understand that some people do not like change, especially when it is not of their choosing.
 For people who may be experiencing a mental health issue, this can include severe worry or fear about their future.
 Discuss these fears and offer realistic reassurance to the employee.
-Consider approaches that could address these fears such as a temporary reduction in expectations, or additional skills training.
+Consider approaches that could address these fears such as a temporary lowering of expectations or demands, or additional skills training.

-- Reinforce what the employee does well and has previously done well on the job.
+Reinforce what the employee currently does well and has previously accomplished.
 Emphasize how these strengths will help in the adjustment to the new responsibilities.
 Let the employee know that they are valued by the organization.

-- Adjust or set new performance goals once you have addressed the employee's concerns.
-Ask the employee how they can help meet the goals of the new organizational structure.
-This involvement can help employees feel that they are, to a certain extent, controlling the change and their future.
+Adjust or set new performance goals once you have addressed the employee's concerns.
+Ask the employee how they can help meet the goals of the new organizational structure or job requirements.
+This involvement can help employees feel that they are, to a certain extent, in control of their experience of the changes and their future at work.

 Addressing job insecurity

 Changes that provoke feelings of insecurity about work can be particularly stressful for employees who have mental health issues.
-In the following article, experts identified strategies that can be useful for addressing concerns about employment insecurity:
+In the following article, experts identified strategies that can be useful:

 See the article Labour market changes and job insecurity: a challenge for social welfare and health promotion for more information.